jainishshah17/circleci-generic-example/README.md

 [![CircleCI](https://circleci.com/gh/jainishshah17/circleci-generic-artifactory.svg?style=svg)](https://circleci.com/gh/jainishshah17/circleci-generic-artifactory)

-`To make this integration work you will need to have running Artifactory-pro/Artifactory SAAS/Artifactory Enterprise which is acccessible form outside.`
+`To make this integration work you will need to have running Artifactory-pro/Artifactory SAAS/Artifactory Enterprise which is accessible from outside.`

 ##Steps to Integrate Circle CI with Artifactory.